 DigiPen’s BA in Game Design program is built around six design concentrations — level design, narrative design, systems design, technical design, user experience design, and user research.
 Students spend their first two years learning about each design discipline, then choose two they would like to specialize in at the end of their sophomore year.
 While all six disciplines overlap and interact with one another, this series takes a closer look at each individual concentration.

 Students expand their scope even wider in higher-level user research courses, diving into more focused data analysis, how to visualize their info, and how to glean useful information from big data sets.
-“In one project, we take real data from Ubisoft’s Rainbow Six, which has hundreds of thousands of players’ data out there, and they download it and farm it for play patterns,” Radakovich says.
+“For one project, I have them go out and collect a very large data set with at least 10,000 entries on any subject that’s interesting to them,” Rowan says.
+“Then they have to generate charts, slice the data, draw some conclusions, put together a presentation to tell a story with it, and point out paths for future exploration.”
 Learning how to extract specific insights from large data sets is an essential skill given that user researchers end up conducting analysis on a wide variety of games.

 DigiPen BA in Game Design student Nate Borger on diving into user research:

 “For me, game design is all about iteration.
 While user research is the specialization most removed from directly designing the game itself, it is by far the closest to the iterative process of development.
 I am drawn to user research because I can distance myself from the design of the game and see how the game works and doesn’t work in actuality.
 Taking something that I made and seeing how people react to it is where I get inspiration to continue designing.
 Games are made for people, and it is my job to show people games.